 This intense mum season will get quieter, but so will the requests to play with me or for me to listen to another story about Mr B’s Minecraft hobby or to decipher some cutesy phrase that Miss A is trying to compose.
 The time is now!
 My agenda needs to move over so that my kids feel loved.
 I need to take time out for myself, but I need to shower my kids with a whole lot of love also.
 I needn’t be half present- if I’m there, I need to be all in.
 They know when I’m not really connected.
 They also learn what I do, more than what I say or write in a birthday card.

-Are you present with your loved ones when you visit them or have meals with them?
+Are you fully present with your loved ones when you visit them or have meals with them?
 Do you count down the hours to solitude or are you grateful that somebody needs you?
-What about those annoying relatives- have you found a way to let them into your heart?
-It takes work sometimes, but I figure something good will come of it, in being hospitable to others.
+It takes work sometimes, but it is a worthy investment of time.